Scholarships, Grants, and Fees

 Download the UCA Financial Aid Application Package (Deadline: 21 June 2020)

 A university education is one the most important investments that a student and family can make.
-A degree from a quality university significantly influences earning potential.
-UCA offers a world-class education that opens horizons and career pathways, and it comes at a high cost.
-One of UCA's founding principles as a private, not-for-profit institution is that no admitted student will be denied an education because of inability to pay.
+A degree from a quality university significantly influences personal and professional success.

 Education at the University of Central Asia is heavily subsidized, and once admitted on merit, a student’s financial constraint is not a barrier to quality education.
 UCA’s generous financial aid programme ensures that admission is based solely on merit, and the ability to pay fees is not a consideration during the selection process.
 Once a student is admitted, financial assistance is guaranteed.